zakvarty/data_science_notes/docs/203-data-apis.md

 # APIs {#data-apis}

-::: {.rmdimportant}
+::: {.rmdnote}
 Effective Data Science is still a work-in-progress.
-This chapter is currently a dumping ground for ideas, and we don't recommend reading it.
+This chapter is largely complete and just needs final proof reading.

 If you would like to contribute to the development of EDS, you may do so at <https://github.com/zakvarty/data_science_notes>.
 :::